-This program's degree requirements are the same as listed above (Philosophy Major) except part C. which will read as follows.
+This program's degree requirements are the same as those of the Philosophy Major except part C. which will read as follows.

 C. The Major (30 hours)

 Completion of 30 semester hours in philosophy courses comprised of the two lists, Core and Applied Ethics, below.
-To prepare philosophy students for success in a number of fields, the department offers courses in the following sub-divisions of philosophy.
+To prepare philosophy students for success in a number of fields, the department offers online courses in several sub-divisions of philosophy.

 Further Information for Students Interested in Pursuing the Online BA

 The online BA degree is a reading, writing, and discussion intensive program that helps students develop their critical thinking and argumentative writing skills.

 The University's admission requirements apply; there are no specific admission requirements for the philosophy online BA.
 For more general information about admissions requirements, and the procedure for applying, please see the Admissions website.
 Admissions can be contacted at 901-678-2111 (toll-free at 800-669-2911), or by email at email@example.com.
 For a general listing of application deadlines, please visit the following link: https://www.memphis.edu/admissions/apply.php